Yes, WordPress is great for hosting blogs and websites. But is it also a good idea to sell courses on WordPress?

-To sell courses you will need advanced features that come at a premium price.
+You will need advanced features that come at a premium price to sell courses.

-For example, the LifterLMS, a premium plugin to sell online courses will cost you $360 per year.
-And if you want to install an add-on (that you need to!) such as Stripe payments or add forms you’ll have to pay $120 each per year.
-If you wish to sell ebooks you’ll have to buy the WooCommerce integration, again for $120 per year.
+For example, LifterLMS, a premium plugin to sell online courses, will cost you $360 per year.
+And if you want to install an add-on (that you need to!) such as Stripe payments or add forms, you’ll have to pay $120 each per year.
+If you wish to sell ebooks, you’ll have to buy the WooCommerce integration, again for $120 per year.

 So, if you add this price to the other costs for launching an online course business, WordPress does not remain an affordable option after all.